 These atrocities alone are reason enough for a nation to avenge themselves on the aggressor, yet even more provocations were hurled at Germany by Poland before Hitler made his final decision to attack.
 For instance, maps had recently been circulated in Poland showing Poland’s borders extending well beyond Berlin, inferring a Polish attack on Germany.
 In hindsight, we’re tempted to laugh at the idea of a Polish attack on Germany.
 However, in 1939, Poland’s military was actually larger than Germany’s.
 In 1938, Poland’s military had invaded and conquered part of neighboring Czechoslovakia.
 And let’s not forget that Poland attacked Germany after World War I and had been hostile ever since.

 The real hinge-point of it all, however, was Poland’s refusal to return the port city of Danzig, with its 96% German population, to Germany.
 This was the crux of the conflict.
 Germany needed Danzig.
 Danzig was a German city occupied by the Poles despite being under League of Nations control.
 And the Germans in Danzig wanted to return to the German Reich.
 Despite this, Poland’s government patently refused to negotiate.
 Hitler made various proposals, including a road linking Germany proper to Danzig.
-But of course Poland refused to the right thing and return German territory to Germany.
+But of course Poland refused to do the right thing and return German territory to Germany.

 After all of these Polish provocations, the Polish military was mobilized against Germany.
 Mobilization was considered an act of war.
 Sporadic military actions by Poland occurred at the border.
 Threats poured out constantly from Warsaw.
-The Polish regime was not afraid to take such provocative steps because they were bolstered by secret British guarantees of support in the event of war (FDR also Marxist stuck his nose into European affairs and encouraged Poland not to negotiate).
+The Polish regime was not afraid to take such provocative steps because they were bolstered by secret British guarantees of support in the event of war (FDR also stuck his Marxist nose into European affairs and encouraged Poland not to negotiate).
 Thus, Polish leaders rejected multiple extremely generous peace offers from Hitler, cut off all civil diplomacy, and geared up for war.

 After relations broke down, his offers were rejected, and Germans in Poland began to be attacked, Hitler made his decision to retake the rightful German territory stolen at the end of World War I and kept in limbo by the Treaty of Versailles.
 When German troops steamrolled through Poland’s inept military on the First of September, Hitler visited Danzig and gave a remarkable speech.
 He laid out the reasons for war.
 I share a lengthy excerpt from the speech below.
 As you read, know that this is real history – a far cry from the Establishment propaganda in our history books.